 CARLSBAD, Calif.--(BUSINESS WIRE)--

-MaxLinear, Inc. (MXL), a leading provider of radio frequency (RF), analog and mixed-signal integrated circuits for the connected home, wired and wireless infrastructure, and industrial and multimarket applications, today announced it ranked 361st on Deloitte’s Technology Fast 500™, a ranking of the 500 fastest-growing technology, media, telecommunications, life sciences and energy tech companies in North America.
-MaxLinear was selected based on its 224 percent revenue increase during the three-year period ended December 31, 2016.
+MaxLinear, Inc. (MXL), a leading provider of radio frequency (RF), analog and mixed-signal integrated circuits for the connected home, wired and wireless infrastructure, and industrial and multimarket applications, today announced that Delta, a global leader in power and thermal management solutions, has selected MaxLinear’s Telluride PAM4 DSP to develop its next-generation 400G-DR4 optical module.

 About MaxLinear, Inc.

-MaxLinear, Inc. (MXL), a leading provider of radio frequency (RF), analog and mixed-signal integrated circuits for the connected home, wired and wireless infrastructure, and industrial and multimarket applications.
+MaxLinear, Inc. (MXL) is a leading provider of radio frequency (RF), analog and mixed-signal integrated circuits for the connected home, wired and wireless infrastructure, and industrial and multimarket applications.
 MaxLinear is headquartered in Carlsbad, California.
 For more information, please visit www.maxlinear.com.

 MxL and the MaxLinear logo are trademarks of MaxLinear, Inc. Other trademarks appearing herein are the property of their respective owners.